marmelab/react-admin/docs/Actions.md

 };
 ```

-Top illustrate the usage of `useMutation`, here is an implementation of an "Approve" button for a comment:
+To illustrate the usage of `useMutation`, here is an implementation of an "Approve" button for a comment:

 ```jsx
 import * as React from "react";